 This week I'm sharing 5 must have sewing supplies to get started sewing.
 Last week I showed how to get started sewing by learning how to thread a sewing machine.
 This week I am sharing the must have notions that any beginner will need to start their first project.

 Sewing supplies like any hobby can be really intimidating.
 There are so many, where do you start?
 Even now, after sewing for years and years, I still come across notions that I have no clue about.
 Plus, like most hobbies, it is really easy to plunk down a large chunk of change on supplies before you even know if you really like it yet.

 So I gathered a list of

 1. Dritz Deluxe Seam Ripper - like it or not ripping out seams is just part of the learning process and without one of these, you will be super frustrated trying to pick the seam out.

 2. Euro-Notions Universal Machine Needles, 10-Piece - Schmetz makes great quality needles (these are the only kind I buy) and help reduce skip stitches and funky needle issues.
 The 10 pack has a variety of needle sizes to work with all different kinds of fabrics.

-BONUS ITEM – ***Dritz Tomato Pin Cushion – Although not on the MUST HAVE list, tomato pin cushions makes nice place to store your needles as well as having the handy little strawberry attached that actually sharpens your pins!
+BONUS ITEM - ***Dritz Tomato Pin Cushion - Although not on the MUST HAVE list, tomato pin cushions make a nice place to store your needles as well as having the handy little strawberry attached that actually sharpens your pins!